adepierre/Botcraft/README.md

 ## Connection

 Botcraft supports both servers in offline ("cracked") and online mode.
 If the server is in online mode, a valid Microsoft account (Mojang account are not valid anymore) owning the game is required.
 Detailed information about how to connect with offline or  Microsoft accounts can be found in the [wiki page](https://github.com/adepierre/Botcraft/wiki/Connection).

+## Mod support

+Botcraft is developped and tested to be compatible with vanilla servers.
+It might be able to connect to other servers (e.g. Fabric) if there is no mods or server only mods (e.g. performance mods).
+However, as soon as a mod needs to communicate with the client, things might get tricky.
+All the exchanges related to this mod will happen on a dedicated "registered channel", and ProtocolCraft will only expose them as raw byte arrays and you will have to implement a custom parsing/serialization code.
+For more details on how to do that, see the dedicated [wiki page](https://github.com/adepierre/Botcraft/wiki/Mod-support).

 ## License